Xilinx/Vitis_Model_Composer/AIE_HDL/Connecting_AIE_to_HDL/README.md

 For the moment, assume ii is one (tready is always set to one).
-If the input to the “AIE to HDL block” is a variable size signal of size *Input Size*, and the period is *Input Period* (you can determine the sample period by opening the [Timing Legend](https://www.mathworks.com/help/simulink/ug/how-to-view-sample-time-information.html) in Simulink), this means in the time period *Input Period* we are feeding *Input Size* samples into the block.
+If the input to the “AIE to HDL block” is a variable size signal of size *Input Size*, and the period is *Input Period* (you can determine the sample period by opening the [Timing Legend](https://www.mathworks.com/help/simulink/ug/how-to-view-sample-time-information.html) in Simulink), this means in the time period *Input Period*, we are feeding *Input Size* samples into the block.
 To prevent the internal buffer of the block to overflow, the output rate from the AIE to HDL block should be the same as its input.
 The input rate is *(Input Size)/(Input Period)* and the output rate is *1/(Output Sample Time)*.
 When ii is larger than one, the output rate is reduced to *1/(Output Sample Time)/ii*.